david-sai/bruin-bowl/README.md

 ## Details

-This is the file structure:
+This is the folder structure:

 ```
 - bruin-bowl
     - bruin-bowl-frontend (frontend)
     - bruin-bowl-backend (backend)
+    - readme-assets (images for this README)
     - README.md
 ```